 Steering clear of such errors can improve your rate and enhance your overall standing in the field of freelancing.
 Thus always be sure that what you are charging is commensurate with what you offer!
 Thus increase self-belief regarding the worth of what you provide.

-Also Read This: Steps to Becoming a Freelance Writer
+Also Read This: How to Become a Freelance Interior Decorator

 Comparing Hourly Rates with Other Freelance Writers